Suma-Persistent/alphabet-checker/README.md

 Statement: API checks if a given string contains all the letters of the English alphabet, regardless of the case.
+a.
 Endpoint: POST /check-alphabet/
+b.
 Input: A JSON object containing a string
+c.
 Output: A JSON object with a boolean field
+d.
 Code Strucuture:
 alphabet-checker/
    main.py
    test_main.py
    requirement.txt
    README.md

-main.py file contains the FastAPI application and the endpoint /check-alphabet/.
+e. main.py file contains the FastAPI application and the endpoint /check-alphabet/.
 The check_alphabet function validates the imput and checks whether all the letters of the alphabet are present.

-test_main.py contains test cases to validate the functionality of API.

-requirements.txt contains a list of python dependencies required to run the application.
+f. test_main.py contains test cases to validate the functionality of API. g.requirements.txt contains a list of python dependencies required to run the application.

 Steps to Install Dependencies and Run the Application
 1. Install Python: "python --version"